 Air fry it covered at 400 degrees for 20 minutes.
 Carefully remove the aluminum foil.
 Air fry for another 1 to 2 minutes until nicely browned on top.
 Remove from air fryer & enjoy!

 - Break two lasagna noodles in half, straight down the middle.
 After breaking them, you’ll have 4 noodles that are about 5 inches long.

 - Bring a soup pot full of water to boil with a generous pinch of salt.
-Boil the noodles according to package directions.
-(On my lasagna noodle package, it says to boil the noodles for 8 minutes.)
+Boil the noodles until al dente.
+(Look at package directions for more information.
+On my noodle package, it says to boil the noodles for 8 minutes.)
 Drain the noodles.
 Then move them to a clean kitchen towel to fully dry.

 - Next you’ll need a 5.75-inch mini loaf pan.
 Line the bottom of the loaf pan with about 2 Tablespoons of pasta sauce.
 Then top it with one 5-inch noodle.
 Top the noodle with about a Tablespoon of tofu ricotta, a pinch of chopped basil, a pinch of chopped spinach, and a pinch of shredded zucchini.
 Scatter everything evenly across the noodle.